Samuel Beckett-class offshore patrol vessel: Background and design

 Vard Marine Inc. (formerly STX Marine) designed the vessels, which have features in common with an earlier design, the Róisín class, in service with the Irish Naval Service since 1999.

 The 90 m OPV vessels are designated PV90 by Babcock Marine and approximately 10 m longer with an additional 0.6 m in depth to the existing Róisín-class PV80 vessels.
 This was intended to increase both its capabilities and abilities in the rough waters of the North Atlantic.
-The PV90 ship is designed carry a crew of 44 and have space for up to 10 trainees.
+The PV90 ship is designed to carry a crew of 44 and have space for up to 10 trainees.
 The ships' published cruising speed is 16 kn, with a top speed of 23 kn.

 The New Zealand Navy uses an 85 m version of the Vard Marine Inc. OPV design, referred to as the Protector-class offshore patrol vessel.
 This is a modified version of the older Irish Naval Service Róisín-class PV80 vessels - with helideck and hangar incorporated.

 The Samuel Beckett-class ships are designed to carry remotely operated submersibles and a decompression chamber for divers.
 This is intended to add enhanced capabilities to undertake search and rescue, search and recovery, undersea exploration, and increased sea area surveillance.
 The expanded deck area would also allow the Naval Service to potentially deploy unmanned aerial vehicles for the first time.
 Features also include Dynamic Positioning systems and "Power Take In Systems" to enable fuel savings, as the main engines can be shut down and power sourced from battery storage or a smaller more economical engine.